decepulis/chart-guessing-game/README.md

 A game where you have to guess the subject matter of a chart.

 ## Contributing
-Building a running list of ideas in #1
+Building a running list of ideas in [Issue #1](https://github.com/decepulis/chart-guessing-game/issues/1)

 Open new issues for new feature ideas